lblod/ember-rdfa-editor-lblod-plugins/README.md

   <BesluitTypePlugin::ToolbarDropdown @controller={{this.controller}} @options={{this.config.besluitType}}/>
 ```

-You can need to specify the endpoint from which the plugin will fetch the types
+You need to specify the endpoint from which the plugin will fetch the types in the config object
 ```js
 {
   endpoint: 'https://centrale-vindplaats.lblod.info/sparql',